 Archival:

-- Move notifications older than 90 days to cold storage (S3)
+- Move notifications older than 90 days to cold storage (S3).

 Your answer:

-- Store user timezone in database
+- Store the user timezone in the database.

 - Calculate delivery time: